Testing the alternator on the 1998, 1999, and 2000 2.5L Ford Ranger (Mazda B2500) is a pretty simple thing to do.

 2.)
 It will register 12.5 V DC and this voltage will decrease more and more as you turn on stuff inside your Ford Ranger (Mazda B2500).

 Let's interpret your multimeter voltage test result:

-CASE 1: Battery voltage is between 13 to 14.5 volts DC with the engine running.
-This is the correct test result and lets you know that the alternator charging the battery.
+CASE 1: Battery voltage is between 13 to 14.5 Volts DC with the engine running.
+This is the correct test result and lets you know that the alternator is charging the battery.

 The next step is to test the circuit that delivers the alternator's current to the battery and make sure that it's not 'open'.
 For this test go to: TEST 2: Making Sure The Alternator's Battery Circuit Has Continuity.